Azure/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/08-integrate-apim-gateway.md

 The agent should successfully respond.

-## Approach 2: Direct External Model Integration

-## Approach 3: Local Model Integration via VNET

-### Step 3 - Configure Security and Monitoring
+## Configure Security and Monitoring

 1. **Network Security**: Ensure proper network security groups (NSGs) are configured to allow traffic only from your Logic Apps subnet.
 2. **Authentication**: Implement proper authentication mechanisms for your local model API.